-The above date, which is open to debate, would fulfill the Biblical requirement that man was created on the sixth day (sunset Thursday to sunset Friday, see Genesis 1:31) and then rested with God when the Sabbath arrived at sunset Friday (Genesis 2:1 - 3).
+The above date, which is open to considerable debate, would admittedly fulfill the Biblical requirement that man was created on the sixth day (sunset Thursday to sunset Friday, see Genesis 1:31) and then rested with God when the Sabbath arrived at sunset Friday (2:1 - 3).
 BibleStudy.org's current research places the creation of Adam and Eve in 3969 B.C.

 The oldest person in history

 The oldest person to have lived is Methuselah (Genesis 5:27), who almost made it to celebrate his one-thousandth birthday (he lived 969 years).
 He is in an elite group of humans who lived for more than 900 years.
 The others are Jared (5:20), Noah (9:29), Adam (5:5), Seth (5:8), Cainan (5:14) and Enos (5:11).
 The average life span of the eleven generations born before the flood is 834 years.

 Which two men lived such incredibly long lives that they, together, span the entire time from man's creation to the great flood?
 These two men are Adam (Genesis 5:5) and Methuselah.
 Adam lived to be 930 and overlapped Methuselah's life by 244 years.
 Methuselah died in 2313 B.C., the same year God caused the great flood upon the earth.